Who is Tom Walker? Meet the Love Island series 5 contestant and model

 What has Tom been up to in the villa?

-Tom sat Anton down and told him that he intended to get to know her, who welcomed the competition.
+Tom sat Anton down and told him that he intended to get to know her, and while Elma initially said she wasn’t interested, she changed her tune after a few chats – much to Maura’s chagrin.

 Said no one ever. #LoveIsland pic.twitter.com/5GaSKUlEzA